arch1t3cht/ass.nvim/README.md

 # ass.nvim
 A `neovim` plugin for editing `ass` subtitles.
-Main features are conceals, some basic line editing commands, playing video and audio, as well as a split editing mode allowing one to efficiently copy lines from one file to another.
+Main features are conceals, some basic line editing commands, playing video and audio, as well as a split editing mode allowing one to efficiently copy lines from one file to another, while automatically applying filtering macros.

 ## Prerequisites
 `ass.nvim` requires neovim 0.5 or above, with `python3` support.
 For playing lines or showing video, `mpv` is required.